2010 Kyrgyz constitutional referendum: Background

 Following the ousting of Kurmanbek Bakiyev, the interim administration of Roza Otunbayeva called for a referendum to decrease presidential powers.
 The proposed constitution would make Kyrgyzstan Central Asia's first parliamentary republic.

-In the weeks prior to the election ethnic unrest in the south of the country (Bakiyev's home region) in the cities of Osh and Jalal-Abad between minority Uzbeks and indigenous Kyrgyz curfew was imposed in a clampdown by Bishkek.
+In the weeks before the election ethnic unrest in the south of the country (Bakiyev's home region) in the cities of Osh and Jalal-Abad between minority Uzbeks and indigenous Kyrgyz curfew was imposed in a clampdown by Bishkek.
 Some refugees returned from camps in Uzbekistan amid a humanitarian crisis.
 The curfew was lifted for the elections.
 In Bishkek, the situation was reportedly "calm, with people displaying a mixture of skepticism and hope that the vote would create a new future for Kyrgyzstan."

 The vote came amid international fears over the stability of the country.

 The interim government's deputy leader Omurbek Tekebayev responded to this criticism saying the foreign intelligence bureaus imply that the parliamentary democracy envisioned in the referendum was incompatible with Kyrgyzstan.
 "Some top officials from different states have spoken about a possible Afghanization of Kyrgyzstan, about a break-up of the state.
 I mean the statements by President Dmitry Medvedev and others.
-It is possible they have been misinformed, that they blindly believe the officials from their special services who have long been at the service of the local oligarchs."
+They may have been misinformed, that they blindly believe the officials from their special services who have long been at the service of the local oligarchs."

 Constitutional changes

 The new constitution would make Kyrgyzstan a parliamentary democracy, moving it away from a presidential system.
-The presidency would become a mostly ceremonial position, with office holders serving a single term.
+The presidency would become a mostly ceremonial position, with officeholders serving a single term.
 The president would have the right to veto legislation, but would not be able to dissolve parliament.
 Otunbayeva would also continue to hold the office of "President of the transitional period" until the end of 2011.

 The Supreme Council would be unicameral and have 120 seats, with no party able to hold more than 65.
-Political parties on the basis of religion or ethnicity would be banned, whilst Russian would replace Uzbek as the country's second official language.
+Political parties based on religion or ethnicity would be banned, whilst Russian would replace Uzbek as the country's second official language.
 Constitutional amendments would require a two-thirds majority in the Supreme Council.
 The Supreme Council would also choose the Prime Minister and play a key role in forming the new government.